Purity and 2-Calabi-Yau categories: Applications

 \subsection{General coherent sheaves on surfaces}

-By decomposing stacks of coherent sheaves on $S$ according to the torsion and HN filtrations of the sheaves they parameterise, we can prove more general purity theorems than Theorem \ref{HL_con}.
+In the previous subsection, we proved purity for the Borel--Moore homology of certain stacks admitting good moduli spaces (Theorem \ref{HL_con}).
+We can in fact extend our results to more general stacks, including those that do not admit good moduli spaces, by decomposing stacks of coherent sheaves on $S$ according to the torsion and HN filtrations of the sheaves they parameterise.
 Initially we work over an arbitrary field $k$. \sssct Firstly, we consider moduli stacks of pure-dimensional sheaves, but we relax the condition that those sheaves be semistable.
 However, stability conditions will still play a role for us, in ensuring that the Borel--Moore homology is finite-dimensional in each cohomological degree.
 So we fix, as above, an ample class $H \in \NS(\overline{S})_{\BR}$, where $S$ is a quasiprojective scheme.
 Fix a polynomial $q(t)\in\BQ[t]$ with leading coefficient $t^i/i!$ for $0\leq i\leq 2$.
 We denote by

 the open substack of compactly supported coherent sheaves $\CF\in\Ob(\Coh(S))$ for which the reduced Hilbert polynomials appearing in the HN type of $\CF$ are all greater than or equal to $q(t)$.
 For $P(t)\in\BQ[t]$ of the same degree as $q(t)$, we denote by